trim21/downloader-prom-exporter/readme.md

 ## Tips

-Some downloaders' rpc thread may freeze in some situation, this will may block all downloader exporter.
+Some downloaders' rpc thread may freeze in some situation, this will block downloader exporter.

-If you want to avoid this, please run multiple exporter with separated config.
+If you want to avoid this, please run each exporter instance for each downloader.